Open standard for stable machine-readable facts for AI systems.

 - Create the page using the structure defined in the specification.

-- Add a footer link similar to an About page or an imprint to establish the page as an authoritative source.
+- Add a footer link similar to an About page or an imprint to support discoverability and structural consistency.

 The Standard